DAddYE/trez/README.md

 # T-REZ

-A super fast image resizer build on top of opencv
+A super fast image resizer build on top of opencv and jpeg-turbo.

+--

+This package keeps a good quality of images however meant for _speed_.
+It will strip out image informations like IPTC, EXIF, ColorSync profile, etc.

+The benchmark below is just _illustrative_, this code is derived form a production version that process (at peek) more than `1000 images/s` on a single machine.

 ## Install